-- ∨ Whistle-blowing is an act of voluntary disclosure/ reporting to Senior Leadership and Management teams of the Group for further action of any improper conduct committed or about to be committed by an employee, officer or Management of the Group. - ✓ As guided by Guidance 3.2 of the MCCG 2021, the Board has adopted a Whistle Blowing Policy and Procedures.
-This Policy shall also similarly apply to all the vendors, partners, associates or any individuals, including the general public, in the performance of their assignment or conducting the business for or on behalf of the Group.
+MCCG Practices Applications by VSTECS Practice 3.2 Whistle-blowing is an act of voluntary disclosure/ reporting to Senior Leadership and Management teams of the Group for further action of any The board establishes, improper conduct committed or about to be committed by an employee, reviews and together with officer or Management of the Group. management implements whistleblowing As guided by Guidance 3.2 of the MCCG 2021, the Board has adopted a Whistle Blowing Policy and Procedures.
+This Policy shall also similarly APPLIED apply to all the vendors, partners, associates or any individuals, including the general public, in the performance of their assignment or conducting the business for or on behalf of the Group.

-✓ Publication on the corporate website
+Publication on the corporate website